 The thermal-hydraulic system code ATHLET (Analysis of THermal-hydraulics of LEaks and Transients) is developed by GRS for the analysis of the whole spectrum of operational conditions, incidental transients, design-basis accidents and beyond design-basis accidents without core damage anticipated for nuclear energy facilities.
 The code provides specific models and methods for the simulation of many types of nuclear power plants comprising current light water reactors (PWR, BWR, VVER, RBMK), advanced Generation III+ and IV reactors as well as Small Modular Reactors.
-ATHLET is available for both Windows and Linux operating systems.
-The latest code release version is ATHLET 3.3, which is included in the code package AC² 2021.
+The latest code release version is ATHLET 3.4, which is included in the code package AC² 2023.
+AC² is available for both Windows and Linux operating systems.

 A brief code description is provided by the ATHLET Overview.

 The essential features of ATHLET are advanced thermal-hydraulic modelling ensuring the code’s versatile applicability, modular program architecture with separation of physical models and numerical methods and a flexible interface concept for external code coupling and user-provided model extensions.
-In addition, interactive code control and visualization is enabled by the GRS analysis simulator ATLAS.
+In addition, interactive simulation control and visualization is enabled by the GRS analysis simulator ATLAS and its successor ATLASneo.

 The code’s quality and capability is ensured by a continuous and systematic validation process that is based on a well-balanced set of integral and separate effect tests derived from the OECD/NEA/CSNI code validation matrices.
 In the frame of numerous national and international projects, benchmarks and International Standard Problems, ATHLET was successfully employed for pre-test and post-test calculations of both small and large scale experiments, e.g. from the test facilities UPTF, PKL and LSTF.
 With regard to passive safety systems, experimental data e.g. from ATLAS and INKA facilities were used to investigate the code's capability.
 For future Generation IV reactor designs and Accelerator-Driven Subcritical systems, the code’s validation is underway against experimental data e.g. from TALL, KASOLA and MYHRRA test facilities.